 Storage trade-offs are core architecture decisions

-SQL, document, key-value, wide-column and graph databases solve different problem classes and provide different guarantees.
+SQL, document, key-value, wide-column and graph databases cover different classes of problems and give different guarantees.
+There is no universal option — every choice gives something up.

 Data reliability requires explicit engineering